codedread/bitjs/README.md

 ### bitjs.image

 This package includes code for dealing with binary images.
-It includes general event-based parsers for images (GIF only, at the moment).
+It includes general event-based parsers for images (GIF and JPEG only, at the moment).
 It also includes a module for converting WebP images into alternative raster graphics formats (PNG/JPG).
 This latter module is deprecated, now that WebP images are well-supported in all browsers.

 #### GIF Parser